yingzho2/kelly-data-viz/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.
+You should hire me.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+My name is Ying樱 Zhou周, but I go by Kelly.
+I am currently in my last semester at Carnegie Mellon University studying my master program in Data Analytics.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. I want to learn how to compact as much information into one visualization as possible, but without distracting the audience from the main message.
+2. I want to know when to use pie chart
+3. I want to learn from my classmates on their experience of visualization because some of them are very artsy.

 # Portfolio